How to Plan and Prepare For a Long-Distance Move

 School Transitions

-Switching schools is a seismic shift for a child.
-Do your homework—literally.
-Research schools in your new area and if possible, visit them with your child.
+Switching schools is a big change for a child.
+Do your homework, literally.
+Research schools in your new area, and if possible, visit them with your child.
 Let them see their new classroom, meet a couple of teachers, and maybe even make a friend before the first day.

 Once you've moved, establish a routine quickly.
 Kids find comfort in the familiar, so maintaining a similar daily schedule can ease the transition.
 Don't forget to set up a meeting with their new teacher to discuss any concerns or special needs your child might have.